Skip to main content

 Small-signal S-parameters are defined as the ratio of reflected and incident waves.

-Regarding passive networks, small-signal is the only concern regarding signal behavior as they act linearly at all power levels.
+Regarding passive networks, small signals are the only concern regarding signal behavior, as they act linearly at all power levels.

 Large-signal S-parameters